s-adi-dev/hyprshot-gui/readme.md

 - **Hyprshot**

 Then run this command
-`curl -sL https://raw.githubusercontent.com/s-adi-dev/hyprshot-gui/refs/heads/main/install.sh | bash -s o`
+`curl -sL https://raw.githubusercontent.com/s-adi-dev/hyprshot-gui/refs/heads/main/install.sh | bash -s "other"`

 ## Usage
 Once installed, you can launch the app from your applications menu or via the terminal: